Preaching Satan and Calling Him Jesus

 You don’t have to join a satanic cult to follow Satan; you can follow the doctrines of many of today’s preachers and be smack-dab in the middle of the will of Satan and call him Jesus while you’re there.
 These reprobates preach the very things Satan spoke to Eve and Jesus — you don’t have to listen to God; you can know good and evil just like God does;” and to Jesus, he said, “If you are the Son of God, command that these stones become bread.”
 Likewise, they tell us, “If you are children of God, you don’t have to wait for anything; you can take authority and make the promises come true all by yourself,” They also say that using your authority and taking control of your circumstances is fighting the good fight of faith.

-The devil’s end game for Eve, Jesus, and us was to have them and us bypass God and exalt ourselves to His level.
-This is the same thing the word of faith movement and many churches preach today.
+The devil’s end game for Eve, Jesus, and all mankind has always been to have men and women to either believe that God doesn’t exist or to bypass Him and exalt themselves to His level.
+An example is the word of faith movement and several non-denominational churches that preach that Christians are given the authority of Christ and need only claim and exercise that authority.
 They are preaching Satan and calling him Jesus.
 They are expanding on the goal of Satan and passing it off as gospel.
 Beware of what you accept as truth.

 My friends, I have never known of any person, other than Jesus, who has been given all authority in heaven and on earth.
 Jesus was given this authority because He had completed His ministry in an exemplary way.
 Who among us can say we have done the same?